Flights & getting there

 Mykonos has two ferry quays: the Old Port, 400m north of town, where a couple of small fast ferries dock, and the New Port, 2km north of town, where the bigger fast ferries and all conventional ferries dock.
 When buying outgoing tickets, double-check which quay your ferry leaves from.

-Excursion boats for Delos depart from the quay just off the waterfront of Mykonos Town.
+Excursion boats for Delos depart from the quay just off the waterfront at Hora.